ElementsProject/lightning/doc/developers-guide/plugin-development/a-day-in-the-life-of-a-plugin.md

 The `notifications` array allows plugins to announce which custom notifications they intend to send to `lightningd`.
 These custom notifications can then be subscribed to by other plugins, allowing them to communicate with each other via the existing publish-subscribe mechanism and react to events that happen in other plugins, or collect information based on the notification topics.

-The `custommessages` array allows the plugin to tell `lightningd` to explicity allow these (unknown) custom messages: we normally disconnect with an error if we receive these.
+The `custommessages` array allows the plugin to tell `lightningd` to explicitly allow these (unknown) custom messages: we normally disconnect with an error if we receive these.
 This only makes sense if you also subscribe to the `custommsg` hook.

 Plugins are free to register any `name` for their `rpcmethod` as long as the name was not previously registered.
 This includes both built-in methods, such as `help` and `getinfo`, as well as methods registered by other plugins.
 If there is a conflict then `lightningd` will report an error and kill the plugin, this aborts startup if the plugin is _important_.